openstack-archive/wsme/doc/document.rst

 .. rst:directive:: .. root:: <WSRoot full path>

-    Allow to define the service root controller in one documentation source file.
+    Define the service root controller for this documentation source file.
     To set it globally, see :confval:`wsme_root`.

-    A ``webpath`` option allow to override :confval:`wsme_webpath`.
+    A ``webpath`` option allows override of :confval:`wsme_webpath`.

     Example: